erion225/offline-challenge/README.md

 To create above described infrastructure, use template [file](terraform/infra/remote-state/tfstate_encrypted_cfn.yaml)

-It is highly recommended to restrict/lockdown KMS key policy to limited users.
+It is highly recommended to restrict/lockdown KMS key policy to limited users as in template.
 This can be done by adding AWS principal arns to Key usage of cloudformation template.
 Once the terraform state store infrastructure is provisioned, update values in below example backend [config](terraform/deployments/jenkins-stack/backend.hcl) to utilize S3 as an encrypted terraform state store

 ```hcl
 terraform {